 - Christchurch House C211, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:Close

-DOCTORAL SUPERVISION I am interested in supervising students on qualitative research projects related to my research interests as outlined above .
+Deborah is interested in supervising students on qualitative research projects related to her research interests as outlined above.

 - Gabriel, D., 2017.
 Pedagogies of social justice and cultural democracy in media higher education.
 Media Education Research Journal.